mbtaylor/tlsamp/README.md

    * `tlsamp.js`: javascript client library, a modification of the `samp.js` library to with the the TLS profile
    * Some simple web applications that make use of tlsamp.js to show TLS SAMP working
-   * A proxy hub implementation that sits on a remote host (likely, but not necessarily, the one hosting the web application) and fowards messages from the (localhost) client to the (localhost) hub.
+   * A relay implementation that sits on a remote host (likely, but not necessarily, the one hosting the web application) and forwards messages from the (localhost) client to the (localhost) hub.
-     At some places in the code this is known as the "bouncer".
+     In some earlier versions of the code this was known as the "proxy hub" or the "bouncer".
-      * A standalone harness for the proxy hub
+      * A standalone harness for the relay
-      * A servlet harness for the proxy hub
+      * A servlet harness for the relay
-   * A Hub Profile that can be used with the JSAMP hub that knows how to talk to the Proxy Hub, and also to sandboxed clients running on the local host
+   * A Hub Profile that can be used with the JSAMP hub that knows how to talk to the Relay, and also to sandboxed clients running on the local host

 To make these useful/usable the makefile will build a couple of extra tthngs::
-   * A .war file you can drop into a servlet container (like tomcat) This contains the running proxy hub as well as some example web applications
+   * A .war file you can drop into a servlet container (like tomcat) This contains the running relay as well as some example web applications
    * A hub you can run on the local host that uses the TLS profile

 You can see some of this stuff running on my mmachine: